michaelkargl/PresenceCube/docs/zube/blog/2019-05-28-docusaurus-with-gitlab-pages.md

 ## Gitlab Pages

-Now that we have a docusaurus page up and runnung, we'll have to host it somewhere.
+Now that we have a docusaurus page up and running, we'll have to host it somewhere.
 Gitlab provides a service called [Gitlab Pages][gitlab_pages_doc].
 It lts you publish static content directly from a gitlab repository.
 * Use any static site generator (Gatsby, Jekyll, Hugo, Middleman, Harp, Hexo, Brunch, Docusaurus, ...) or plain HTML
 * Create websites for projects, groups or user account
 * Host the site for free